 I turned to look him in the eye.
 “I wanted to come,” I said, taking my time as I openly admired each detail of his face.
 My fingers traced the edges of his perfect bone structure before wandering up into his hair.

 “Well, thanks for choosing to make me a priority,” he said, pulling me into a kiss “it means a lot.”

 I could tell he wasn’t sure how to take this.
 I wasn’t sure how I meant it.
 It was just the truth.
 I truly hoped my love for him was selfless and that if a day came when loving him wouldn’t be rewarded like this that I would still do what was best for him.
 But the truth was, the theory of my love had never been tested.
-I could say one thing though with great confidence—I was sure that no matter how far I had to go to be him, how long I had to wait for him, or how scary the road looked ahead, he was always worth it.
+I could say one thing though with great confidence—I was sure that no matter how far I had to go to be with him, how long I had to wait for him, or how scary the road looked ahead, he was always worth it.

 We talked for awhile more, I had written an article for work that day which was inspired by a conversation Ethan and I had had a few days prior.
 We discussed it at length.
 Ethan liked it and that meant a lot to me.
-His was my favorite brain to work with, to bounce ideas off of, to discuss all my our best thoughts.
+His was my favorite brain to work with, to bounce ideas off of, to discuss all my best thoughts.